Logo

 Fort Amsterdam

 Fort Amsterdam also has a commanding view of the harbor, but this harbor is Philipsburg, the Dutch capital.
-Peter Stuyvesant, the peg-legged governer of New Amsterdam when the British took it from the Dutch and renamed it New York, was the governer here.
+Peter Stuyvesant, the peg-legged governor of New Amsterdam when the British took it from the Dutch and renamed it New York, was the governor here.
 His leg is still someplace near these ruins.
 Generally, the guns are not used to fire on cruise ships.

 Dutch Fort